 For visitors travelling on the old roman road towards Newcastle-upon-Tyne, Anthony Gormley’s rusting Angel of the North is the first indication of the city’s blossoming artistic identity.
 With its industrial past still impacting its creativity, Newcastle has developed into a contemporary cultural hotspot whilst maintaining its strong heritage.
-A decade of regeneration has inspired a confidence in the city’s eateries – we take a look at the top ten restaurants in the heart of Newcastle.
+A decade of regeneration has inspired a confidence in the city’s dining establishments – we take a look at the top ten restaurants in the heart of Newcastle.

 Newcastle is renowned for its beautiful Georgian architecture, but nestled behind the city walls is a restored 13th century Medieval Dominican friary which fittingly houses Blackfriars.
 With a stonewalled banquet hall and a restaurant occupying the former refectory, it will come as no surprise to learn that the self-proclaimed ‘gutsy’ food served at Blackfriars is decidedly British.
 Not wishing to adulterate delicious classics, Blackfriars concentrates on preparing spectacularly flavoured traditional dishes leaving you feeling as though you have eaten in the manner and style of a medieval king.
 Sample the Northumbrian shoulder of lamb navarin with roasted root vegetables or, for something to warm the cockles before braving the Northern elements, opt for the flaky smoked haddock and shellfish chowder.
-Blackfriars is offering a meat or fish sharing board for two, with glass of fizz, for £20 before 30 November 2014.

 Artisan @ The Biscuit Factory

 As part of Newcastle’s status as the region’s cultural heart, galleries such as The Biscuit Factory have breathed new life into the city’s neglected industrial spaces.
-Artisan @The Biscuit Factoryis the restaurant effortlessly blending the old with the new, serving dishes inspired by hearty, home-cooked meals but with a thread of vibrant creativity.
+Artisan @The Biscuit Factory is a restaurant effortlessly blending the old with the new, serving dishes inspired by hearty, home-cooked meals but with a thread of vibrant creativity.
 With an unparalleled location in the UK’s largest arts, crafts and design gallery, the award winning head chef of Artisan, Andrew Wilkinson, is surrounded by a cornucopia of ceramics, textiles, paintings and sculpture.
-He is highly conscious that diners sitting down in Artisanhave, prior to their meal, been immersed in the visual arts and thus the food is also aesthetically striking.
+He is highly conscious that diners sitting down in Artisan have, prior to their meal, been immersed in the visual arts and thus the food is also aesthetically striking.
 The menu changes daily depending on the fresh produce available from local suppliers.
 The recent seasonal showcase of autumnal dishes included the appetising rabbit pithivier, served with smoked bacon, puy lentils and baby leeks.

 The Bridge Tavern